PostHog/posthog.com/contents/blog/company-survey.md

 ## How we run our company survey

 * We ask 14 questions covering categories such as company, confidence, culture, and growth.
 12 of the questions we ask require a response ranging from 1, meaning strongly disagree, to 5, meaning strongly agree.
 These questions also have an optional text field for people to add comments.
-These questions are listed in the [Benchmarks](#benchmarks) section below.
+These questions are listed in the [Benchmarks section](#benchmarks) below.

-We also ask two questions which are mandatory and have open text fields:
+We also ask two questions that are mandatory and have open text fields:

 * What motivates you right now?
 * If you were to leave PostHog, what would the reason be?